Tigger-oN/app.sh/README.md

     p | pull      : Get the most recent version of the ports, then show which can be updated.
     S | setup     : Setup the local ports tree.
 Should only be needed once.
-    V | appvers   : Show the script version and some basic information.
+    V | version   : Show the script version and some basic information.
     W | work      : Look for any "work" subdirectories and clean them if found.
                     This is a best guess process.